 making homemade strawberry jam

 - First, sterilise your jars.
-There are lots of ways to sterilise jars, this is how I do it: preheat oven to around 130°C. Wash jars and lids in HOT soapy water and rinse in HOT water.
-Place jars in hot oven for at least 15 minutes or until completely dry.
+There are lots of ways to sterilise jars, this is how I do it: Preheat oven to around 130°C. Wash jars and lids in HOT soapy water and rinse in HOT water.
+Place jars in a hot oven for at least 15 minutes or until completely dry.
 Place the lids in boiling water.

-- Hull the strawberries and cut large strawberries into bite size pieces.
+- Hull the strawberries and cut large strawberries into bite-size pieces.

 - Tie the lemon seeds into a small muslin square or piece of cheesecloth.
 Lemon seeds are a source of natural pectin and help the jam set, strawberries being low in pectin.